 However, as the iron-deficiency progresses, symptoms eventually begin to appear.
 The most common symptoms of iron deficiency anemia include fatigue, weakness, dizziness, headaches and pale skin.
 (Read the article on Anemia to learn more.)

 Conversely, iron storage and ferritin levels increase when more iron is absorbed than the body needs.
 Absorbing too much iron over time can lead to the progressive buildup of iron compounds in organs and may eventually cause their dysfunction and failure.
 An example of this is hemochromatosis, a rare genetic disease in which the body absorbs too much iron, even on a normal diet.
 Additionally, iron overload can occur when a person undergoes repeated blood transfusions.

 The ferritin test is used to assess a person's iron stores in the body.
 The test is often ordered along with an iron level and total iron-binding capacity (TIBC, calculated based on blood level of transferrin) to detect a low iron level (iron deficiency) or too much iron in the body (iron overload) as well as to assess the severity of these conditions.

 The ferritin test may be ordered, along with other iron tests, when a routine complete blood count (CBC) shows that a person's hemoglobin and hematocrit are low and their red blood cells are smaller and paler than normal (microcytic and hypochromic), suggesting iron deficiency anemia even though other clinical symptoms may not have developed yet.

 - Pale skin (pallor)

 A ferritin level may also be ordered when iron overload is suspected.
-Symptoms of iron overload will vary from person to person and tend to worsen over time.
+Signs and symptoms of iron overload will vary from person to person and tend to worsen over time.
 They are due to iron accumulation in the blood and tissues.
-Symptoms may include:
+They may include: